Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - We improved our **Website**
-  - We added counter for the time which passed since the latest page update.
+  - We added a counter for the time which passed since the latest page update.
   - We added a About-Us-Page that can be reached via our navigation bar, where we introduced our team as well as their responsibilities within the project.
   - We added a Website-Manual-Page thet can be reached via our navigation bar, where we explain the